codiga/github-action/README.md

 Create a token and save it.

-### Step 2: Configure your Code Inspector API Token in your GitHub repository
+### Step 2: Configure your Codiga API Token in your GitHub repository

-You need to add your Code Inspector API Token into GitHub.
+You need to add your Codiga API Token into GitHub.

 On GitHub, go in your repository settings, click on the secret *Secrets* (on the right) and create a new secret.

-Create a secret called `CODE_INSPECTOR_API_TOKEN` and set it to the value of the API token generated at the previous step.
+Create a secret called `CODIGA_API_TOKEN` and set it to the value of the API token generated at the previous step.

 ![Create API token on GitHub](images/github-add-api-token.png)